chsuman1/DevelopingDataProducts/DevDataProducts_CourseProject2.md

 Central Limit Theorem - Plot
 ========================================================
-For 10 simulations, notice that the plot is not normal.
+For 10 simulations, notice that the plot is not close to normal.

 ![plot of chunk unnamed-chunk-3](DevDataProducts_CourseProject2-figure/unnamed-chunk-3-1.png)